 Use floating assignment so that users can access any available desktop in the pool.

-Create View Composer linked-clone desktops so that desktops share the same base image and use less storage space in the datacenter than full virtual machines.
+Create instant-clone or View Composer linked-clone desktops so that desktops share the same base image and use less storage space in the data center than full virtual machines.

 Use an Active Directory GPO (group policy object) to configure location-based printing, so that the desktop uses the nearest printer.
-For a complete list and description of the settings available through Group Policy administrative (ADM) templates, see Configuring Policies for Desktop and Application Pools.
+For a complete list and description of the settings available through Group Policy administrative (ADMX) templates, see Configuring Remote Desktop Features in Horizon 7.

-Use a GPO if you want to override the default policy that enables connecting local USB devices to the desktop when the desktop is launched or when USB devices are plugged in to the client computer.
+Use a GPO or Smart Policies to control whether local USB devices are connected to the desktop when the desktop is launched or when USB devices are plugged in to the client computer.